The coming week's focus in financial markets will be on the Bank of England policy meeting on Thursday.

-The markets' focus over the coming week will be on the continuing trade talks between the US and China, in Washington D. C.
+Financial markets' focus over the coming week will be squarely on the release of the official monthly US jobs report.

 The spotlight in financial markets is expected to continue to be on US inflation readings, in particular, although a myriad of key reports and policy decisions are also due throughout the week.